A Short Film Script:

 It’s about the ashes of the sun, the ashes of memories, and the ashes of a human being.

-A Film Review: Blow-Up by Michelangelo Antonioni
+Film Reflection: Blow-Up by Michelangelo Antonioni

 "There's a moment when one grasps reality, but the next moment it eludes us."
 It's the description of Blow-Up (1966) by Michelangelo Antonioni.
 I always have a fear of death.
 Every time I delve into the feelings of death, I begin to doubt the reality of the world.
 What if the people I see and the flowers I smell are not real?
 What's the meaning of our life if we are all born to die?